sarahciston/codingcare/posts/guide.md

 Did you know that many teapots in Japan are made for pouring with only the right hand?
 I found this out when I tried to buy a side-handled kyūsu teapot for a left-handed friend.
 Because for decades the statewide policy had been to make left-handed people learn to be right-handed in school, there "were no" left-handed people, so why design a left-handed teapot?
 This unweildy metaphor shows how the values of a country, or a company, end up embedded in the tools we use, in almost invisible but ubiquitous ways.
 Credit: D-Kuru, wikicommons
 {: .caption }

 Open-source and open-access tools, in theory, allow more opportunity for us to view, understand, and potentially alter or adapt the tools to new purposes.
-[XXXexpand]
+[XXX][expand]

-Some open-source projects end up being 'open' in name only, using the [moniker/culture/trappings] of open-source to draw [good will] while not enacting the open-source values of transparency, community, and share alike [XXXXexpand].
+Some open-source projects end up being 'open' in name only, using the [moniker/culture/trappings] of open-source to draw [good will] while not enacting the open-source values of transparency, community, and share alike [XXX][expand].

 When considering a tool to use, you might ask: